jdesboeufs/connect-mongo/README.md

                 scenarios where you need to support different types of serializations (e.g., objects and JSON strings) or need to modify the session before using it in your app.
+  - `writeOperationOptions` Options object to pass to every MongoDB write operation call that supports it (e.g. `update`, `remove`).
+Useful for adjusting the write concern.
+                Only exception: If `autoRemove` is set to `'interval'`, the write concern from the `writeOperationOptions` object will get overwritten.
   - `transformId` (optional) Transform original sessionId in whatever you want to use as storage key.

 ## Tests